TTK4145-students-2018/Elev18/README.md

 2. In a new terminal, run
 $ElevatorServer
 once for every node you wish to create.
-3. To start the system, go to the erlang terminal the bash script started, and run
+3. To start a node, go to the erlang terminal the bash script started, and run
 $node_center:start().